Golem-Base/blockscout-frontend/docs/GOLEMBASE_L3_DEV.md

 # Golem Base L3 Development Guide

 This guide provides instructions for running the Blockscout frontend with the `golembase_l3_local` preset configuration.
-This preset is specifically designed for development of the Golem Base L3 network explorer.

 ## Overview

 The `golembase_l3_local` preset configures the frontend to connect to local services for development purposes.

+**Note**: There is also a `golembase` preset configuration available for connecting to the hosted Golem Base instance.

-It's designed to work with:
+The local preset is designed to work with:

 - **Frontend App**: `http://localhost:3000`
 - **API Server**: `http://localhost:80`